Princeton-CDH/parasolr/README.rst

 - *Recommmended*: create and activate a Python 3.6 virtualenv::

-   virtualenv parasol -p python3.6 source parasol/bin/activate
+   virtualenv parasolr -p python3.6 source parasolr/bin/activate

 - Install the package with its dependencies as well as development dependencies::